Softrock_40_R Home - Softrock 40 R2 USB RX

 It cannot be overstressed: do not rely solely on the color codes for identification of the correct resistor; ALWAYS measure with your ohmmeter as a double check.
 Measure twice, cut once.

-If you are not experienced at soldering (and even if you are somewhat experienced at soldering), refer to Tom N0SS's excellent tutorial on basic soldering techniques.
+If you are not experienced at soldering (and even if you are somewhat experienced at soldering), refer to excellent tutorial on basic soldering techniques by Tom Hammond N0SS (SK).

 The video below describes techniques for soldering SOIC 14 (and 16 and 8) SMDs